aws/aws-cryptographic-material-providers-library-java/README.md

 # AWS Cryptographic Material Providers Library for Java

 The AWS Cryptographic Material Providers Library abstracts lower level cryptographic materials management of encryption and decryption materials.
-It uses cryptography best practices to protect the encryption keys that protect your data.
+It uses cryptographic best practices to protect the data keys that protect your data.
-The data encryption key is protected using envelope encryption with a key encryption key called a *wrapping key* or *master key*.
+The data key is protected with a key encryption key called a *wrapping key* or *master key*.
+The encryption method returns the data key and one or more encrypted data key.
+Supported libraries use this information to preform envelop encryption.
-The encryption method returns the data key and the encrypted data key, so you don't need to keep track of the data encryption keys for your data.
+The data key is used to protect your data, and the encrypted data keys are stored alongside your data so you don't need to keep track of the data keys separately.
-You can use KMS keys in [AWS Key Management Service](https://aws.amazon.com/kms/) (AWS KMS) as wrapping keys.
-The AWS Cryptographic Material Providers Library also provides APIs to define and use encryption keys from other key providers.
+You can use AWS KMS keys in [AWS Key Management Service](https://aws.amazon.com/kms/)(AWS KMS) as wrapping keys.
+The AWS Cryptographic Material Providers Library also provides APIs to define and use wrapping keys from other key providers.

 The AWS Cryptographic Material Providers Library for Java provides methods for encrypting and decrypting cryptographic materials used in higher level client side encryption libraries.